Comparing the 3D morphology of solid-oxide fuel cell anodes for different manufacturing processes, annealing times, and operating temperatures: Results and discussion

-Examining the centered two-point coverage probability functions of the individual phases shows that the values of these functions increase with increasing operating time, see Figure~\ref{fig: time_chord}c.
-Interestingly, this increase is more pronounced during shorter operating times indicating more pronounced structural changes at the early stage of operation compared to the later one.
-Examining the centered two-point coverage probability functions of two different phases, it turns out that they are shrinking with increasing operating time, see Figure~\ref{fig: time_chord}d.
-Thus, again a coarsening of the 3D anode morphology with increasing operating time is indicated.
+Examining the centered two-point coverage probability functions of the individual phases shows that the values of these functions increase with increasing annealing time, see Figure~\ref{fig: time_chord}c.
+Interestingly, this increase is more pronounced during shorter annealing times indicating more pronounced structural changes at the early stage of operation compared to the later one.
+Examining the centered two-point coverage probability functions of two different phases, it turns out that they are shrinking with increasing annealing time, see Figure~\ref{fig: time_chord}d.
+Thus, again a coarsening of the 3D anode morphology with increasing annealing time is indicated, which directly correlates to shorter TPB as well as a smaller GDC-pore interface.
+Both properties are required for the chemical reaction.